sport24ru/terraform-provider-runscope/website/docs/d/integrations.html.markdown

 ## Attributes Reference
 The following attributes are exported:

-* `id` - The unique identifier of the found integration.
+* `ids` - Set of identifiers of the found integrations.